In-person Septics 101 classes are scheduled as funding is available. Septics 101 available Online through the DOH Homeowner Education page.

 Remember: Septics 101 is not the training for inspecting your septic system, it is just an informational pre-requisite.
 There is no test or certificate of completion offered for the Septics 101 class so we request, for their own safety that homeowners wishing to continue with the Septics 201 certification program use the honor system and watch the Septics 101 video first.
 Those Septics 201 'Do-It-Yourself' Homeowner Training classes are mainly offered online.

 Please be aware that even though the law requiring regular septic system inspections is already in effect, Clallam County Environmental Health believes there must be adequate notification and educational programs in place for this program to succeed.
 We will continue to work on providing training to homeowners and will give ample notice about when active enforcement of the inspection requirements will occur.
-Areas of water quality concerns near shorelines are beginning to see some septic inspection compliance (SIC) enforcement.
+Areas of water quality concerns near shorelines and locations where no original septic permit is found on file are beginning to see some septic inspection compliance (SIC) enforcement.

-Updated Septics 101 OSS education videos and resource materials are now available on the DOH OSS Homeowner Education webpage!
+Updated Septics 101 OSS education videos and resource materials are also available on the DOH OSS Homeowner Education webpage.
 Septics 101 education is a prerequisite for the Septics 201 DIY 'Do-It-Yourself' Homeowner inspection training program.
 In-person Septics 101 classes will continue to be offered in the future but will be limited by available staff and funding.

 Directions to In-Person Classes

-For those classes held at Dungeness Audubon Center: (see map) From Highway 101, take River Road exit, follow north to Washington Road and take a right.
+For those classes held at Dungeness River Nature Center: (see map) From Highway 101, take River Road exit, follow north to Washington Road and take a right.
 Take the next left at Priest Road, follow that to Hendrickson Road, take a left on Hendrickson to Railroad Bridge Park (at the end of the road).
-The Dungeness Audbon Center's address is 2151 West Hendrickson Road, Sequim, phone number 360-681-4076.
-Please park in the designated parking area near the entrance to the park.
-For night classes in fall and winter you may want to bring a flashlight and umbrella since the path to the Center is not covered or well lighted.
+The Dungeness River Nature Center's address is 1943 West Hendrickson Road, Sequim, phone number 360-681-4076.
+Please park in the designated parking area near the entrance to the park and follow the signage to the Rainshadow Hall at the River Center.